C-D-Lewis/chunky-fargate/README.md

 [Chunky website](https://chunky.llbit.se/).

-2. Set up at least one scene in the Chunky GUI, then copy the scene's directory to this project in a `./scenes` directory (at least the JSON file included).
+2. Set up at least one scene in the Chunky GUI, then copy the scene's directory to this project in a local `./scenes` directory
+   (at least the JSON file included).

 ## Run locally